 Editorial Assistant http://www.justwritebooks.com

-Karen Risch Mott serves as assistant to Dr. Gabbin and Ms. Hoover, managing the Furious Flower Poetry Center’s operations and fiscal concerns, promoting the center and its achievements, and directing the children’s poetry camp.
+Karen Risch Mott serves as the administrative and editorial assistant, managing the Furious Flower Poetry Center’s operations and fiscal concerns, promoting the center and its achievements, and directing the children’s poetry camp.

 A collaborative writer (ghostwriter) whose first book made bestseller lists, Ms. Risch Mott has helped dozens of nonfiction authors get their work in print, mostly with how-to and more recently with memoir.
 She is also the author of 30 Days to a Successful Book: Your Guide to Crafting a Book (or Book Proposal) That Sells.
 Her experience spans all media and publishing avenues: in addition to writing books and book proposals for authors, agents, and publishers, she has executive produced a major-market radio show, been managing editor and senior writer with magazines, and edited and written for multimedia projects.
 Writing professionally since her teen years, she earned a BA in English with a minor in philosophy from California State University, Fullerton, earned a professional certificate in marketing from the University of California, San Diego, and has taught college-level courses in writing, editing, and business.